 Mr. Bobby Solhi is a tax lawyer and partner of TaxChambers LLP.
-Bobby has a broad legal practice focused on tax law where he advises on the GST/HST, individual and corporate tax, and Ontario provincial/municipal taxes.
+Bobby has a broad legal practice focused on the GST/HST and income tax law for individuals and closely held companies.

-He is often recommended to advise on and implement ownership structures, re-organizations and business succession plans involving the use of trusts, partnerships, and sophisticated corporate structures.
-Bobby is a valued tax advisor to many high-net worth individuals and privately held companies in Canada.
-Bobby is also an expert tax advisor to many international consultancy firms with Canadian tax law concerns.
+Bobby is often recommended to advise on and implement ownership structures, re-organizations and business succession plans involving the use of trusts, partnerships, and sophisticated corporate structures.
+Bobby has been a valued tax advisor to many high-net worth individuals and privately held companies in Canada.
+Bobby regularly advises a number of international consultancy firms with Canadian tax law concerns.

 Mr. Solhi was the recipient of numerous awards including the Honourable Paul I.B. and Mrs. Tevis Staniszewski Award, Gowlings LLP Prize in IP Law and Technology, and the Millennium Excellence Scholarship.

 Mr. Solhi is a regular contributor and board member to a number of industry leading publications.
 Bobby is a featured Canadian tax law expert for LexisNexis’ Legal Practice Advisor publication where he writes extensively and develops practical modules on tax law for lawyers involved in corporate and commercial transactions.